pvdz/preval/tests/cases/normalize/pattern/param/obj/arr/ident/default_yes_no_no__obj_arr_undefined.md

 - (todo) fixme: spyless vars and labeled nodes
 - (todo) support array reads statement type ExpressionStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- (todo) what other ways do member expressions still appear?
-ExpressionStatement

 ## Globals